CodeYourFuture/CYF-PD/content/blocks/developer-communication/readme.md

     goal: Actively listen to each others presentation
     time: 20
     content: >-
-      1. One set of trainees presents to the other pairs you are in a group with
+      1. One pair has a conversation - one person presents information, and the other listens to the information

-      2. The trainees that are listening should practice active listening techniques
+      2. The trainee that is listening should practice active listening techniques

-      3. The trainees that are listening should ask questions impersonating the audience that is being talked to (a 10 year old, a manager, a peer)
+      3. The trainee that is listening should ask questions impersonating the audience that is being talked to (a 10 year old, a manager, a peer)

-      4. Make notes of what you thought was good or interesting and what you think could be improved for the next exercise
+      4. Everyone should make notes of what you thought was good or interesting and what you think could be improved for the next exercise
   - name: Reflect on the presentation
     time: 30
-    goal: Give feedback on each others presentation
+    goal: Give feedback on each other's presentation
     content: >-
       1. You will work in the same groups

-      2. Each trainee should share what they thought was the most challenging in this exercise *(prep or in class)*
+      2. Each trainee should share what they thought was the most challenging in this exercise *(while preparing or in class)*

-      3. Share a clear example of something you liked on someone’s presentation
+      3. Share a clear example of something you liked on someone's presentation

       * Explain the specific situation/action